 The Form A-1 used to require a face-to-face interview.
-In 2020, NASDA and NASS temporarily suspended all face-to-face meetings and interviews with survey respondents in response to the coronavirus (COVID-19).
-See "Memo to All NASDA Field and Office Enumerators and Supervisors" from March 18, 2020.
 The Form A-1 has been updated so NASDA enumerators can complete the initial interview over the phone.

-Form A-1 will be completed by phone for all Wheat samples.
+Attempt Form A-1 by phone for all Wheat samples before attempting any Face-to-Face contact.